The public consultations, starting this week, will determine if Canada will impose tariffs on imports of Chinese-made passenger EVs

 The Canadian government is opening a 30-day consultation period to gather public opinion on imposing tariffs on Chinese-made EV imports.

-There is growing concern over Chinese EVs flooding the North American and Canadian markets.
+There is growing concern over the prospect of low-priced Chinese EVs flooding Canadian and North American markets.

 “This consultation will consider what action we can take to protect our workers, level the playing field, and prevent transshipment or oversupply from China’s anti-competitive practices,” says Chrystia Freeland, deputy prime minister and minister of finance, in a press statement.

-Recently other markets are taking action against Chinese EV imports through tariffs.
+Recently, other markets have been taking action against Chinese EV imports through tariffs.

 Last month, the United States moved to impose a 100 per cent tariff on Chinese-made passenger EVs.
 The new duty comes into effect on August 1.